fameyer94/KinematicRoutingInstances/KOP/HPT/readme.md

 The structure of the file is as follows: waypoint_id SPACE x-coordinate SPACE y-coordinate SPACE priority

 This is a description of the problem instances generated for hyperparameter tuning.
 For all instances, each waypoint (x-coordinate,y-coordinate) is sampled randomly with x \in [0, 20], y \in [0, 20].
 The priority is randomly sampled within the interval [0, 35].
 The first entry represents the start waypoint, the last entry represents the end waypoint.
-Start and end waypoint are assigned the priority zero.
+Start and end waypoints are assigned the priority zero.

 ## Detailed description of each instance:
 - hpt_test10: test instance with 10 randomly sampled waypoints